Sam Kerr: In popular media

 In 2013, Kerr was featured in an hour-long episode of ESPN's Aussies Abroad entitled, The Matildas, which profiled four Australian national team players (Kerr, Lisa De Vanna, Kyah Simon, and Caitlin Foord) and their experience playing internationally.
 She was featured along with her national teammates in the EA Sports' FIFA video game series starting in FIFA 16, the first time women players were included in the game.

 Kerr was featured on the cover of the July 2011 issue of Australian FourFourTwo along with four of her national team teammates: Melissa Barbieri, Kyah Simon, Thea Slatyer, and Sarah Walsh.
 In March 2018, she was featured in Vogue Australia as a 2018 Game Changer.
-In 2019, she was featured on the cover of the Australian version of the FIFA 19 video game.
+In 2018, she was featured on the cover of the Australian version of the FIFA 19 video game.
 In September 2020, she was announced as the second-highest rated female player in FIFA 21 with a 92-rated card, which was only beat by Megan Rapinoe's 93 rating.

 Kerr has an endorsement deal with Nike.
-In 2019, she starred in a commercial, Dream Further, that aired during the Champions League Final and 2019 FIFA Women's World Cup and also featured Gerard Piqué, Alex Scott, Neymar Jr., Crystal Dunn, and Lieke Martens.
+In 2019, she starred in a commercial, Dream Further, that aired during the Champions League Final and 2019 FIFA Women's World Cup and also featured Gerard Piqué, Alex Scott, Neymar Jr., Crystal Dunn, Lieke Martens and Philippe Coutinho.
 The same year, her trademark backflip was featured in the Nike ad, Dream Crazier along with other women athletes like Serena Williams, Megan Rapinoe, and Diana Taurasi and aired during the 91st Academy Awards.
 She is a brand ambassador for Powerade.
-In 2021, she published her first book (The Flip Out) in her autobiographical football themed children's book series, 'Kicking Goals.'
+In 2021, she published her first book (The Flip Out) in her autobiographical football themed children's book series, "Kicking Goals".

-In July 2022, it was announced that Kerr would feature on the cover of the Ultimate edition of FIFA 23 alongside Kylian Mbappé, this is the first time a female player would appear on the global cover of the game franchise (Alex Morgan only appeared on the US version of FIFA 16).
+In July 2022, it was announced that Kerr would feature on the cover of the Ultimate edition of FIFA 23 alongside Kylian Mbappé, making it the first time a female player would appear on the global cover of the game franchise.
+(Alex Morgan and Christine Sinclair had previously appeared on the cover of the US and Canada versions of FIFA 16, respectively.)
+New artwork featuring Kerr on the cover of FIFA 23 is also scheduled for the 2023 Women's World Cup.
+Kerr was rated as the world's best women's footballer in the 2023 Women's World Cup update for FIFA 23, alongside Spain's Alexia Putellas.

+In July 2023, she co-starred in a commercial for Degree deodorant, along with Trinity Rodman, Tamires and Estefania Banini.